Crohn’s Disease Inflammation: How it Changes Your Intestines

 It can be upsetting and overwhelming to think about the numerous ways in which Crohn’s disease can compromise your digestive system and threaten your health.
 But by understanding how the disease progresses and recognizing the signs and symptoms of its related ailments, you can stay on top of your condition and exercise more control over your life.

-Remember – inflammation is the precursor for many Crohn’s-related complications.
+And remember – inflammation is the precursor for many Crohn’s-related complications.
 And although inflammation doesn’t always cause symptoms, it can silently wreak havoc on your intestines.
-Be vigilant about seeing your gastroenterologist and ensure that he or she is assessing your inflammation levels and modifying your treatments accordingly.
-You’ll be glad you did.
+Trust your gut (pardon the pun) and when you’re feeling sick or strange, consult a healthcare professional.
+It could be a good time to measure your level of inflammation.